RushiaKawaii693/assignment-final/assignment_final/use_case.md

 # Use case: Remote diabetes monitoring mini-pipeline

 ## Problem statement
-Diabetes clinics need timely, low-friction visibility into patients’ home glucose and activity data to prioritize outreach.
-Today, device data is fragmented across apps and portals, and staff sift through CSV exports manually.
-The goal is a lightweight cloud pipeline that ingests patient-generated health data (PGHD) daily, aggregates risk flags (e.g., frequent hypoglycemia, sustained hyperglycemia, missed readings), and presents a simple triage dashboard for care teams.
+Diabetes clinics require rapid, low-friction access to patients' home glucose and activity data in order to focus outreach.
+Device data is currently dispersed among apps and sites, and staff manually sort through CSV exports.
+The goal is to create a lightweight cloud pipeline that ingests patient-generated health data (PGHD) on a daily basis, combines risk flags (such as frequent hypoglycemia, sustained hyperglycemia, and missed readings), and provides care teams with a simple triage display.

 **Users:** Clinicians (MD/NP/PA), diabetes educators, care coordinators, and clinic managers.
 **Value:** Faster triage and outreach, reduced manual processing, and defensible audit trails for compliance and quality reporting.